Last Updated on

 - Enable you to transition from one signal to another (i.e. one deck to another) seamlessly

-This makes the DJ mixer essential for any DJ setup.
-Without one, you can't swing from one track to another.
+This makes the DJ mixer essential for any DJ setup that doesn't use a DJ controller.

 The DJ mixer enables this smooth transition through a crossfader.
 Swing the crossfader to the left and you'll hear input from channel 1 (i.e. track 1).
 Swing it to the right and you'll hear channel 2.
 Keep it in the middle and you'll hear a mix of both the tracks.
 Move it slowly from channel 1 to 2 and you'll have a smooth transition between tracks.

 Of course, that's not all.
 Depending on the make and model, a DJ mixer can also help you add special effects to tracks, filter out frequencies, and assist in beat-matching.